nitin-nizhawan/incubator/README.md

 incubator
 =========

-here projects are born, grown.
-Some become a full fledged public project and some die
+here projects are born and grown.
+Some become a full fledged public projects and some die